darkreader/darkreader.org/src/tips/topics/activate-v5-preview.md

 We keep improving the design.
-The iOS version of Dark Reader represents the look and feel we hope will soon get into the desktop version.
+The iOS version of Dark Reader represents the look and feel that we hope will soon get into the desktop version too.

 **Do you have iPhone or iPad?**
 **Then check out Dark Reader on the [App Store](https://apps.apple.com/us/app/dark-reader-for-safari/id1438243180#?platform=iphone)**.